All posts

 MailFork Team ·

 Every pull request that touches an email flow should verify that flow end-to-end before it merges.
-Here’s how to wire MailFork into GitHub Actions to do exactly that — with isolated inboxes per run and automatic cleanup.
+Here’s how to wire MailFork into GitHub Actions to do exactly that — with an isolated alias per run and automatic cleanup.

 Prerequisites